rv-chittersu/word2vec/Readme.md

 This folder holds pre-generated data which is necessary for training the model.

 **SimLex-999.txt** is used for evaluation and is downloaded from [here](https://fh295.github.io/simlex.html).<br>
+**questions-words.txt** is used to evaluate analogical reasoning task.
 **default.split.txt** contains file ids split for train validation and testing.<br>
 **default.vocab** contains vocabulary generated on training data.<br>